Aleutians

 (52.0765, -176.1109)

-Lava continues to erupt slowly in the summit crater of Great Sitkin Volcano.
-Small earthquakes continue at a low rate.
-Satellite and webcam views were obscured by clouds over the past day.
+Lava continues to erupt slowly within the summit crater of Great Sitkin Volcano.
+Seismic activity continues at a very low level.
+Satellite and webcam images were cloudy over the past day.

 5709 ft (1740m) elevation